austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Configured React + D3 + Python Flask app.

 **Thoughts**: Excitied to actually start working on this web app.
 Can't wait to work on a project with ML!

+### Day 95: November 16, 2017

+**Today's Progress**: I'm back from my two week vacation to Japan and Thailand!
+Well, kinda.
+I went to the Real World React meetup and met a bunch of cool people!

+**Thoughts**: I really need to jump back into coding.
+I'm hoping I can finish my python ml app within a week, but that might be a bit ambitious, especially if I attend a bunch of meetups.